 A big step toward perfect search

-Today we’re excited to announce that our new search product, “Websets”, retrieves over 20x more correct search results than Google on our first benchmark of complex queries.
+We’re excited to announce that our new search product, “Websets”, retrieves over 20x more correct search results than Google on our benchmark of complex queries.

-Turns out Google is great for simple searches, but is quite bad at complex ones.
-For example “find me software engineers in the Bay Area who have a blog” or “startups in NYC with more than 10 employees working on futuristic hardware”
+While Google is great for simple searches, it's quite bad at complex ones.
+For example: “find me software engineers in the Bay Area who have a blog” or “startups in NYC with more than 10 employees working on futuristic hardware”

 Because Websets is designed specifically to search for entities with multiple criteria – and there does not exist such a benchmark online – we needed to create the benchmark.